 As many people consider their pets as part of the family, the loss of a beloved pet companion can be an especially heartbreaking experience.
 Our compassionate staff are here to support both you and your pet during this difficult time.
-If you have any questions, please call us at 303.288.3294.
+If you have any questions, please call us at 720.523.PETS (7387).

 When the quality of your pet’s life has seriously deteriorated due to old age, severe injury or a debilitating illness, you may decide humane euthanasia is the most compassionate option to alleviate pain and suffering.
 We do recommend you work with your veterinarian (if possible), to receive guidance on the timing of end-of-life care.
-We also suggest going to a veterinarian office if you want to present for your pet’s euthanasia process, as our shelter does not provide this option at this time.
+We also suggest going to a veterinarian office if you want to be present for your pet’s euthanasia process, as our shelter does not provide this option at this time.

 Please note, we reserve the right to refuse euthanasia for any animal whose health condition and/or pet ownership cannot be verified.